Zanzibarr/notify2/docs/configuration.md

 ## 2. Configuration File

 Notify2 can load configuration from a JSON file.
 By default, it looks for `~/.notify2/config.json`.
-You can also specify a custom path using the `--config-path` option in the CLI or the `config_path` parameter in the `Config.from_file()` method.
+You can also specify a custom path using the `--config` option in the CLI or the `config_path` parameter in the `Config.from_file()` method.

 ### Default Configuration File Location